mbaumer/us_hep_funding/docs/_states/CA.md

 # CA -- Sen. Dianne Feinstein (D) and  Sen. Kamala Harris (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  195  HEP grants, totalling  $117,050,598.71
+In the past 5 years, this state has received:
-Who have these grants gone to?
+195 HEP grants, totalling $117,050,598.71

                                                Amount ($)
 Institution
 University of California - Los Angeles        11196000.00